2. Semiconductor components

 Typical circuits

-amplifier transistor.
+Amplifying transistor.
 This circuit works like a light amplifier.
-When the resistor LDR lights up, the current through it increases.
-That current reaches the base of the transistor and is amplified by the transistor through the collector, turning on the connected lamp.
-This is an analog circuit because the transistor works in a linear zone, behaving like a resistor controlled by the base current.
+When the LDR resistor is illuminated, the current through it increases.
+That current reaches the base of the transistor and the transistor amplifies it through the collector, turning on the connected lamp.
+This is an analog circuit because the transistor works in a linear zone, behaving as a resistor controlled by the base current.

 Símbolo del transistor MOSFET.

-digital transistor.
+Digital transistor.
 This circuit is a NOR logic gate formed from transistors.
-Thanks to the parallel of the two collectors, the output only has high voltage when the two inputs are at low voltage.
+Thanks to the parallelization of the two collectors, the output only has high voltage when the two inputs are at low voltage.
 These logic gates are the basis of digital circuits and computers.

 Símbolo del transistor MOSFET.